mgoszcz/shopping-list-be/docs/new_api_endpoints.md

 ## this endpoint will provide an access to articles selected by user for shopping list (`hopping_list` in old API)

 `GET /shopping_cart`
-returns list of all articles selected by user
+returns list of all articles selected by user.
+It adds `sorted` attribute for each item to determine if it was sorted by shop or not.
+Sorted state:

+- Sorting by shop and item category is in current shop categories: `true`
+- Sorting by shop and item category is not in current shop categories: `false`
+- Sorting alphabetically: `true`

 ### Query parameters:

 - `checked` - boolean, if true return only checked articles
 - `unchecked` - boolean, if true return only unchecked articles
 - `sort` - string, sort articles by name (`alpha`) or category order in shop (`byShop`).
 ByShop is default value